Payday Loans in Hawaii: Are They Legal and How Do They Work?

 File a complaint with the state’s Department of Commerce and Consumer Affairs (DCCA) or call 1-844-808-3222 if a lender appears to be violating state law.

-You might be able to avoid costly, risky credit by exploring these payday loan alternatives.
+You might be able to avoid the cost of payday loans by exploring these payday loan alternatives.

 Credit cards carry average APRs around 21%.
 That’s lower than Hawaii's capped installment loan rates, though you can carry costly credit card debt indefinitely (whereas installment loans have a more definitive end date).